bhatit2/Front-end-Interview-questions/README.md

 4. What is variable hoisting?
 5. Difference between call, apply and bind.
 6. Explain 'this' keyword in javascript.
-7. What are the different ways to create object in javascript?(Object literal notation,constructor function method, object.create method,etc)
+7. What are the different ways to create an object in javascript?(Object literal notation,constructor function method, object.create method,etc)
 8. What is event bubbling, event capturing and event delegation?
 9. Explain different array methods.
 10. Write a function to get the sum of all the arguments.
 Count and type of arguments are unknown.